Deep Learning-based Non-Intrusive Multi-Objective Speech Assessment Model with Cross-Domain Features: PROPOSED METHODS

 \subsection{Multi-Target Speech Assessment Model with Cross-Domain Features (MOSA-Net)}

 Fig. 1 shows the overall architecture of the MOSA-Net model.
-As shown in the figure, the MOSA-Net adopts cross-domain acoustic features and predicts multiple assessment scores.
+As shown in the figure, MOSA-Net adopts cross-domain acoustic features and predicts multiple assessment scores.
 Given a speech waveform $\textbf{X}=[x_1,…,x_n…,x_N ]$, the model takes two branches of the input.
 In the first branch, the speech waveform $\textbf{X}$ is processed by STFT and learnable filter banks (LFB) separately, and the estimated spectral and filtered signal features are fed into a convolutional layer.
 In the second branch, the speech waveform $\textbf{X}$ is processed by a self-supervised learned model (HuBERT \cite{hubert} or wav2vec 2.0 \cite{wav2vec}).
-The two branches of input are combined and further processed by a bidirectional layer and a fully connected layer.
+It is noteworthy that different types of features are concatenated by temporal dimension.
+That is, the total number of frames of an utterance is the summation of the frame numbers of the PS, LFB, and SSL features.
+Besides, linear transformations are used to make these features have the same feature dimension.
+The combined features are further processed by a bidirectional layer and a fully connected layer.
 Subsequently, a set of attention layers is used for the corresponding objective assessment metrics.
 In our implementation, multiplicative attention is used in the attention layers because of its high efficiency and decent performance.
 Next, for each metric, a fully connected layer is used to generate the frame-wise scores.
 Finally, based on the frame-level scores, a global average operation is applied to calculate the final predicted PESQ, STOI, and SDI scores.

 Considering that speech utterances may contain stationary and/or non-stationary noise in different segments of frames, directly estimating the utterance level score may result in less accurate estimation.
 Therefore, the MOSA-Net aims to combine utterance-level and frame-level score estimations.
 Accordingly, the objective function of MOSA-Net is defined as follows: